emeraldbird/useful-scripts/README.md

 # useful-scripts
 A collection of scripts that were once written and maybe even used

-### Examples
-#### 1. Check your hosts for certificates expiration
+## 1. Check your hosts for certificates expiration
 Usage:
-1. Add your hostnames to HOSTS list in the script
+1. Add some hostnames to HOSTS list in the script instead of the defaut ones
-2. Run
+2. Run the script
 `python3 check-certs.py`

 You'll get something like this: